-Tony currently sits on a number of the Academy's sub-committees including Finance and Facilities which he chaired for a number of years before taking on the role of chair of the Pay & Personnel Committee
+Tony sits on a number of the academy's sub-committees, including Finance and Facilities, that he chaired for a number of years.

 business models and youth enterprise.

-He has specialised in education for most of that time, and was inspired to establish Bright Field having established a reputation for originality and innovation across a range of client projects.
-These have included the DfES Innovation Unit, Odyssey Charter School, the Learning Schools Trust and Woodard Corporation.
+Ian Wigston is a co-founder of Bright Field Consulting.
+Originally a banker, Ian developed, and built, one of the first Innovation Units in Europe for Barclays.
+He has been working as an independent consultant for more than 20 years, specialising in education for most of that time.
+He was inspired to establish Bright Field Consulting having secured a reputation for originality and innovation across a range of client projects.
+These included the Innovation Unit at the then Department for Education and Skills, Odyssey Charter School, the Learning Schools Trust and Woodard Corporation.

-Fred is a Chartered Surveyor and has reached the highest level in his profession, being elected a Fellow of both The Royal Institution of Chartered Surveyors and The Chartered Institute of Building.
+Fred is a chartered surveyor who has reached the highest level in his profession, being elected a Fellow of both The Royal Institution of Chartered Surveyors and of The Chartered Institute of Building.
 He is also a Member of The Institute of Civil Engineers and a Member of The Chartered Management Institute.
 He has over forty years of experience as a construction professional and manager.

-Fred is currently working as a Building Consultant.
-Prior to this he was employed as Head of Building Services at a London Borough where he worked for over thirty years.
-During this time a major role was dealing with schools’ new build and major maintenance.
+Fred works as a building consultant and, before this, he was employed as Head of Building Services at a London Borough where he worked for over thirty years.
+During this time, one of his major roles was dealing with schools’ new-build and major maintenance.